watsonfellowship/watson-51/_fellows/gretel-cuevas.md

 ---

-The Collective Stories project was a global exploration of collective and individual narratives that shape communities around the globe through the construction of collective stories and memory.
+The Collective Stories project was a global exploration of the collective and individual narratives that shape communities around the globe through the construction of collective stories and memory.

 It was also my journey to becoming a writer and having the courage to live a life with a personal and social purpose.